meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 Lottery winners and the control group were asked more questions regarding satisfaction of their work and personal lives, and purchasing habits.
 #### Results
+Buyers and nonbuyers were quite similar in their present happiness but there were significant differences in past and future happiness.

 Lottery winners: future > past
 Because in contrast to their big winner's life, their past seems unhappy in comparison.
 Control: past > future
+#### Limitatio
 Limitation was that the data is obtained only at a single point in time and do not trace out the
 ## Alternative Explanations
 Not found in this specific study but is important to note the strain that supposedly-positive experiences can cause.